DataDog/dd-trace-rb/docs/GettingStarted.md

 Datadog.configure do |c|
   # Statsd is automatically configured with default settings if `dogstatsd-ruby` is available.
   # Otherwise, you can configure with host and port of Datadog agent; defaults to 'localhost:8125'.
-  c.metrics statsd: Datadog::Statsd.new
+  c.runtime_metrics statsd: Datadog::Statsd.new
 end
 ```

 See the [Dogstatsd documentation](https://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/frames) for more details about configuring `Datadog::Statsd`.

-#### For application runtime

-If metrics are configured, the trace library will automatically collect and send metrics about the health of your application.

-These include:
+The stats sent will include:

 | Name                        | Type    | Description                                              |
 | --------------------------  | ------- | -------------------------------------------------------- |